dekaghub/Deka-Portfolio/README.md

 ### Artist | Data Scientist | Programmer

-> Skilled artist with experience in programming and data science seeking for professional positions to apply my knowledge and learn from other experts and veterans.
+> Skilled artist with programming experience and data science knowledge seeking for professional positions to apply my skills and learn from other experts and veterans.

 ---